apostrophecms-legacy/apostrophe-snippets/README.md

 ### Sending Extra Properties to the Server: Subclassing on the Browser Side

-*NOTE: you can skip this if you use the `addFields` option as described earlier.*
+*NOTE: you can skip this if you are using schemas.
+You really want to use schemas if they support your field type.*

 Next we'll need to send our extra properties to the server when a snippet is saved.
 Until this point all of the code we've looked at has been on the server side.
 But of course snippets also have browser-side JavaScript code to implement the "new," "edit" and "manage" dialogs.
 You can find that code in `apostrophe-snippets/public/js/editor.js`.